There are so many guides on the internet, apps and even courses on productivity. But what exactly is productivity?

 - You find your day and the tasks you have to undertake mind-numbing, overwhelming and nerve-wracking.

-- You feel overworked but not appreciated.
-Hence you withdraw from responsibilities.
+- You feel overworked and as a way to cope you withdraw from responsibilities.

 - Sleeping patterns change and this spills over to your physical health.
 You no longer feel mindful of your self-care.